Struggling with traffic?

 It makes the process of deciding how you’re going to use your keyword as simple as possible.

-Almost as if keyword shitter actually s#it out its results in a perfectly organized, flower-like, flurry of suggestions.
+And you get your results in a perfectly organized, flower-like, flurry of suggestions:

 This tool is crazy quick, super simple, and with the variety of suggestions it gives you in an organized manner, it can really get you out of a rut if you’re experiencing keyword research frustration.